 As you make friends, remember you’re at work and you’re a professional.
-Don’t tell sexist, racist, or rude jokes (even if your coworkers are).
+Don’t tell inappropriate jokes (even if your coworkers are).
 Keep your language and behavior clean and respectful!

 Be ready to learn

-There are lots of moving parts in any organization, so learn the system.
+There are lots of moving parts in any organization, so familiarize yourself with as much as you can.
 Understand the whole business, what each department does and how they work together.
 If you understand the bigger picture, you’ll become a valued decision maker regardless of your title.